1995: The year the future began

 It was the platform on which Microsoft introduced its Internet Explorer browser.

-Almost 20 years later, Walter Mossberg of the Wall Street Journal ranked Windows 95 the dozen “most influential” technology products he had reviewed for the Wall Street Journal since the early 1990s.
+Years later, Walter Mossberg of the Wall Street Journal ranked Windows 95 the dozen “most influential” technology products he had reviewed for the Wall Street Journal since the early 1990s.

 Windows 95, Mossberg wrote, “cemented the graphical user interface and the mouse as the way to operate a computer.
 While Apple’s Macintosh had been using the system for a decade and cruder versions of Windows had followed, Windows 95 was much more refined and spread to a vastly larger audience than the Mac did.”